-- Bike Rack and Repair 'fix-it' Station(s) - Fitness Station Signage along the Community Walking Loops (example: Complete 10 jumping jacks, Stretch for one (1) minute, Run in place for 30 seconds, etc.).
+- Public Bike Repair 'fix-it' Station(s) - Fitness Station Signage along the Community Walking Loops (example: Complete 10 jumping jacks, Stretch for one (1) minute, Run in place for 30 seconds, etc.).
 This is a fun way to encourage walking and exercise activities. - Water Bottle Refill and Pet Water Bowl Stations.
 Installing Pet Waste Stations should also be considered. - Create Shaded Resting Areas.
-Having tree shaded areas with benches will help reduce the local heat index and will advance community beautification efforts. - Recycling and Trash Can Stations to deter littering by walkers and bikers.
-The Borough could partner with Union City School District student clubs/organizations to maintain the recycling stations.
+Having • tree shaded areas with benches will help reduce the local heat index and will community beautification advance efforts. - Recycling and Trash Can Stations to deter littering by walkers and bikers.
+The Borough could partner with Union School District student Citv clubs/organizations to maintain the recycling stations.